United Kingdom in the Eurovision Song Contest 2022

 An average of 9.3 million people watched the final on BBC One, with a peak viewing figure later reaching 10.6 million, the highest UK viewing figures for the contest since 2011.
 It was the most-watched televised programme in the UK of that year before being surpassed by the Platinum Party at the Palace, and delivered the largest number of viewers for the contest that year across all European markets.
-Furthermore it was the fourth most watched show in the UK of 2022.
-"Space Man" peaked at number two on the UK Singles Chart, becoming the highest-charting UK Eurovision entry since Gina G's "Ooh Aah...
-Just a Little Bit" in 1996.
+Furthermore, it was the fourth most watched show in the UK of 2022.
+"Space Man" peaked at number two on the UK Singles Chart, becoming the highest-charting UK Eurovision entry since "Ooh Aah...
+Just a Little Bit" by Gina G in 1996.